- The house league program offers open registration [no try-outs necessary] for each division, however, the volume of

 Ages: 8 to 18 year-olds

-Games & Practices: 12 game regular season games + playoffs, with practices incorporated into the schedule (the dates of these will be determined with coaches)
+Games & Practices: 12 game regular season games + playoffs, with practices incorporated into the schedule (the dates of these will be determined by the CBA)

 What players need: water bottle, sneakers, baseball glove, batting helmet, grey baseball pants, jock/jill.
 Optional: baseball bat, batting gloves, cleats (without metal spikes)

 What the CBA provides: team jersey, hat, team equipment (bases, balls, bats, practice equipment, game umpires), individual and team photos

 Schedule: For the 2021 Season, each division (age group) will follow the schedule below: